 - Then, go to the Add Column tab and click the dropdown of the Date icon > select Subtract Days.

-- Hence, you will see that a new column Subtract Days has been inserted calculating the difference between the two dates.
+- Hence, you will see that a new column named Subtraction has been inserted calculating the difference between the two dates.